Probiotics and Prebiotics - What are they?

 What exactly is a probiotic?
 And what’s the difference between a probiotic and a prebiotic?

 A PRObiotic, per the World Health Organization, are “live micro-organisms (think bacteria) which, when administered in adequate amounts, confer a health benefit on the host”.

 It’s important that our bacteria are balanced, meaning we have enough good bacteria to outcompete any bad, and that they stay mainly in our large intestine.
-Dysbiosis is a term for an imbalance in the bacteria.
+Dysbiosis is a term for an imbalance in bacteria.
 Some causes of this could be antibiotic use, stomach acid suppressant medication use, and even stress.

-A recent review of 15 randomized controlled trials from July 2016 found that by supplementing with probiotics, individuals saw improvement in anxiety, depression, autism, obsessive compulsive disorder and even memory.
-Other studies show benefits with Irritable Bowel Syndrome, functional abdominal pain, antibiotic-associated diarrhea, weight loss, eczema and more.
+A recent review of 15 randomized controlled trials from July 2016 found that by supplementing with probiotics, individuals saw improvement in anxiety, depression, autism, obsessive-compulsive disorder, and even memory.
+Other studies show benefits with Irritable Bowel Syndrome, functional abdominal pain, antibiotic-associated diarrhea, weight loss, eczema, and more.

 So now that we know what a PRObiotic is, let’s talk about PREbiotics.

 A PREbiotic is basically food for the PRObiotic.
 A good way to remember this is that PRE is before the PRO.

 Do I need PRObiotics or PREbiotics?